Siffersari/example/README.md

-This  is an example of master branch readme
+This  is an example of gh-pages branch readme